Summer Abroad Programs- Rome

 Things to Consider

-Please be aware that, when you are making your flight reservations, participants in the JFRC summer abroad program are expected to arrive at the JFRC on Saturday morning: May 18th for Summer Session I or June 29th for Summer Session II of 2013 [an exception is made for students enrolled in the inter-session course].
-Students are required to depart on Friday, June 21st, if only doing Session I; otherwise, all students must leave by July 27th.
+Please be aware that, when making your flight reservations, participants in the JFRC 2017 summer program are expected to arrive at the JFRC between 10:00 am and 1:00 pm on Saturday: May 20th for Summer Session I or July 1st for Summer Session II [an exception is made for students enrolled in the course to Greece].
+Students only doing Session I are required to depart on Friday, June 23rd; otherwise, all students must leave by July 29th.

 Students must select two courses [six (6) semester hours] from the scheduled offerings in each session for which they plan to enroll.
 Courses may be subject to cancellation if enrollment is low.